mpeyre93/codeRefactor/README.md

 -changed div tag to nav tag in header for semantics

+-changed header div tags on CSS to correlate with the change to the nav tag..;header nav, header nav ul, header nav ul li

 -added two br tags, one after Lead Generation section and one after Brand Awareness section to add separation to the info, while able to consolidate and simplify tags on CSS

 -created one benefit-all img class tag on HTML to simplify/consolidate CSS by removing multiple tags for each benefit